Dhalian/Flashcart-setup-Pack-/README.md

 # Content
 ## YSMenu
 This pack is based on the RetroGameFan Multicart Update.
-It contains YSMenu configuration files for a lot of Flashcards.
+It contains YSMenu configuration files for :
+- R4i-SDHC
+- R4-SDHC
+- DSTTi-Clone
+- DSONEi SDHC
+- M3Real & M3iZero
+- R4-Clone
+- DSTWO

 ## Emulators
 This pack also contains the best Emulators ever for the Nintendo DS :